Tech4Consulting/T4C-Toolkit/OData/Select/AttributeValues/README.md

 ---

-If we want to include data from 'sub' objects we add the name of the object with the field.
+If we want to include data from 'sub' objects we add the name of the object with the field(s) we're interested in as a comma seperated list.
 Here we want to include the 'last update date' along with the attribute Id and attribute value so we use.

 attributeId, attributeValue, lastUpdated(updatedAt)